-In the digital age, printing often gets a bad rep. The production of large amounts of printed materials can often be wasteful.
+In the digital age, office printing often gets a bad rep. The production of large amounts of printed materials can often be wasteful.
 It’s not all needed, and in the past has contributed a great deal to the amount of waste going into landfills.
 Advents in paper recycling have greatly reduced the impact of paper waste, however there are other factors to consider.
 In a world where everything is available online, expending resources to produce print versions of products is often seen as wasteful.
 Add to this the energy requirements and potentially harmful chemicals involved, and you can see why printing isn’t always viewed as the greenest option.

-The perception that printing is bad for the environment is understandable, but in 2017, with all our advances, printing doesn’t have to be bad for the environment.
+The perception that printing is bad for the environment is understandable, but in 2017, with all our advances, office printing doesn’t have to be bad for the environment.
 Here’s how you can ensure your print operations are environmentally sound.

-The main environmental concern where printing is concerned is paper.
+The main environmental concern where office printing is concerned is paper.
 The process of making paper, as well as how paper is disposed of once it’s been used, is a major issue.
 Paper is a potentially sustainable resource, being made from wood pulp, which is a renewable raw material that can be recycled and reused.
 It’s also biodegradable, making any that doesn’t get reused environmentally friendly.
 Provided paper is created from environmentally sound sources (post-consumer waste and sources that are Forest Stewardship Council (FSC) certified), it has minimal impact on the environment.
 Recycling paper keeps it out of landfills, and since paper fibre has a long recycle life (reusable up to seven times), paper is actually a very environmentally friendly material, provided it’s used and produced sensibly.

 Printing uses a lot of electricity, which is another environmental concern.
-That being said good printers now make use of renewable energy sources, minimising their carbon footprints.
+That being said good office printers now make use of renewable energy sources, minimising their carbon footprints.
 In addition, they will enable you to monitor your energy usage, ensuring you utilise your various devices in the most energy efficient manner possible.